PointNet#

 _images/bmtk_architecture_pointnet_highlight.jpg

 PointNet is a simulation engine that utilizes NEST to run large-scale point neuron network models.
-Features including:
+Features include:

-• Run the same simulation on a single core or in parallel on an HPC cluster with no extra programming required.
+• Ability to run the same simulation on a single core or in parallel with no extra programming required

-• Supports any spiking neuron models (rates models in development) available in NEST or with user contributed modules.
+• Support for any spiking neuron model available in NEST or with user contributed modules

-• Records neuron spiking, multi-meter recorded variables into the optimized SONATA data format.
+• Recording of neuron spike times and multi-meter variables in the optimized SONATA data format

 Inputs can be specified in the “inputs” sections of the simulation config, following the rules specified in the SONATA Data format.

-Cells with model_type value virtual are equivalent to NEST’s spike_generator models which will play a pre-recorded series of spikes throughout the simulation.
+Cells with model_type value virtual are equivalent to NEST’s spike_generator model which plays a pre-recorded series of spikes throughout the simulation.
 You may use either a SONATA spike-train file, an NWB file, or a space-separated csv file with columns node_id, population, and timestamps.
 Examples of how to create your own spike-train files can be found here.

 {